[Rev. 5/20/2016 11:50:17 AM--2015]

 25. Substance or Alcohol Abuse or Dependency, or Treatment for Either.
 Because conduct related to substance or alcohol dependency or abuse is one of the “relevant conduct” factors about which the C & F Committee must inquire, applicants should be prepared to provide treatment records, as well as other records of incidents which were associated with the addictive behavior.
 The C & F Committee may, in its discretion, require an applicant to undergo an alcohol and/or substance abuse or dependency assessment by a qualified and certified specialist at the applicant’s expense and to submit a written report therefrom.
 This specialist shall be selected from the approved list of the C & F Committee and shall practice in the State of Nevada.

 26. Counseling/Treatment/Recovery.
-If an applicant has a problem with drugs or alcohol or any other mental or emotional problems, he/she is strongly encouraged to seek counseling or treatment needed.
+If an applicant has a problem with drugs or alcohol, he/she is strongly encouraged and may be required to seek counseling or treatment needed.
 An applicant’s recognition of the problem and his/her treatment record may be evidence of recovery to be positively considered by the C & F Committee.
 The C & F Committee encourages active participation in a recovery program where appropriate.

 The C & F Committee recognizes that the stresses of law school, as well as other life factors, frequently result in applicants seeking psychiatric or psychological counseling.
 Again, the C & F Committee encourages applicants to obtain such counseling or treatment.
 An applicant should not allow a future bar application to color that decision.
-Only those forms of mental or emotional problems which have been determined to have an adverse impact on the ability to practice law will trigger an investigation or have an impact on bar admission decisions.
+Only those forms of mental or emotional problems which are untreated and have resulted in conduct or behavior that have been determined to have an adverse impact on the applicant’s ability to practice law will trigger an investigation or have an impact on bar admission decisions.

-Questions on the Application for Admission regarding professional counseling, treatment, and medication are not intended to invade unnecessarily the applicant’s privacy or to discourage applicants from seeking professional assistance.
-Occasional short-term counseling for relationship problems or situational stress, standing alone, are generally not reasons for further inquiry.
+There will not be any specific questions on the Application for Admission regarding whether an applicant has had professional counseling, treatment, and medication so as not to invade unnecessarily the applicant’s privacy or to discourage applicants from seeking professional assistance, although the C & F Committee may inquire into an applicant’s mental health or treatment if self-disclosed by the applicant or if the information arises out of inquiries into past or present conduct or behavior which call into question an applicant’s ability to practice law in this state.
+Occasional short-term counseling for relationship problems or situational stress, or if an applicant is being successfully treated for mental illness by a licensed professional, standing alone, are generally not reasons for further inquiry.
 The director of admissions will not seek mental health treatment records without first notifying the applicant and obtaining the proper medical authorization and release form from the applicant.

 28. Arrests.
 There are many reasons why arrests do not result in convictions, and some of which may have no bearing on guilt or innocence.
 The C & F Committee inquires into all areas of possible relevant applicant misconduct.
 Applicants are required to report all incidents, irrespective of the disposition, and to provide evidence of rehabilitation and current good character.
 An acquittal or dismissal is relevant, but not dispositive.
 Applicants maintain the obligation to be completely forthright regarding all matters about which the committee inquires.